Jery (film)

-Jery (/ta/) is a 2006 Indian Tamil-language romantic comedy film directed by S. B. Khanthan, produced by V. Vishwanathan, and written by Crazy Mohan.
+Jery (/ta/) is a 2006 Indian Tamil-language romantic comedy film directed by S. B. Khanthan and written by Crazy Mohan.
 The film stars Jithan Ramesh as the titular character, while Shruthi Raj, Mumtaj, and Meera Vasudevan play the female leads.
 The music was composed by Ramesh Vinayakam with editing done by Krishnakumar.
 The film was released on 19 May 2006.

 Plot

 Jayaram alias Jery (Jithan Ramesh) is a man who takes risks and hates love.
 He is challenged by his friends to make three women love him.
 He makes his classmate Janaki (Shruthi Raj), an actress Janani (Mumtaj), and a police officer Jeeva (Meera Vasudevan) fall in love with him.
 Whether the three girls find out and whom he unites with forms the crux of the story.

 Production

 The film's script was written by Crazy Mohan and he described the film as his "pet project" as he wanted to do create similar to Kadhalikka Neramillai (1964).
 The film was earlier titled Idhuthan Kadhal Enbathaa.
 Arul Vincent who earlier assisted P. C. Sreeram made his debut as cinematographer with this film.
 A dance number picturised on Ramesh and the three actresses were shot at a beach resort near Mahabalipuram.